-A member would be able to revoke (ie, discontinue) a rate reduction by notifying their employer that they wish the employer to cease making deductions at the 3% rate and instead make deductions at either the new default rate or a chosen higher rate.
-As frequent rate reductions would create undue compliance costs for employers, a member would only be able to revoke a rate reduction after 92 days had passed (unless otherwise agreed with their employer).
+A member will be able to revoke (ie, discontinue) a rate reduction by notifying their employer that they wish the employer to cease making deductions at the 3% rate and instead make deductions at either the new default rate or a chosen higher rate.
+Because frequent rate reductions would create undue compliance costs for employers, a member will only be able to revoke a rate reduction after 92 days had passed (unless otherwise agreed with their employer).

-Members would be able to apply for a further temporary rate reduction when their current rate reduction was due to expire, and there would be no limit to the number of rate reductions a member could be granted by the Commissioner.
+Members will be able to apply for a further temporary rate reduction when their current rate reduction is due to expire, and there will be no limit to the number of rate reductions a member could be granted by the Commissioner.